"(The rulers, elders and teachers of the law) called them in again and commanded them not to speak or teach at all in the name of Jesus." -- Acts 4:18

-It's hard to come up with a firm list or number of closed or creative access countries.
+It's hard to come up with a firm list or even just the number of closed or creative access countries.
 One reason is that any listing of the names of limited-access countries by a mission board raises that mission board's visibility to the power structures of those same countries.
-As a result, most mission boards working in such countries never talk about them by name nor do they even publish lists of those countries they consider to be creative access areas (whether they are working in them or not).
-A second reason is that situations sometimes change in countries with turnover in government leaders.
+As a result, most mission boards working in such countries never talk about them by name, nor do they even publish lists of countries they consider to be creative access areas (whether they are working in them or not).
+A second reason is that situations can quickly shift wioth changes in government leaders.

-However, I have seen a figure of about 60 countries.
-These range from the largest country in the world to most of the countries where Islam is the majority religion.
+Having said that, I have seen a figure of about 60 countries.
+That number would include one of the largest countries in the world and many countries where Islam is the majority religion.

 "Some faced jeers and flogging, and even chains and imprisonment.
 They were put to death by stoning; they were sawed in two; they were killed by the sword.
 They went about in sheepskins and goatskins, destitute, persecuted and mistreated." -- Hebrews 11:36-37